 Not only is the FPA Annual Conference (formerly, “FPA BE”) the largest independent gathering of financial planning professionals, but the FPA’s business-model-neutral stance helps to bring a fairly broad cross-section of different types of financial advisors, from those working in independent channels (from RIAs to independent B/Ds), to those in large firm environments (wirehouses, insurance companies, and banks).

 Ironically, the FPA has struggled to grow its US attendance at the event for years, especially as other conferences (including many listed here) have used their specializations to chip away at the FPA’s core audience.
-As a result, the FPA BE conference in total is still barely half the size it was 8 years ago.
-Nonetheless, its turnout seems to have stabilized in recent years around 1,500 to 2,000, which is actually quite a sizable event, and will still be larger than anything except a handful of major firms events (e.g., Schwab IMPACT or LPL FOCUS 2017) which don’t necessarily have the depth of financial planning or breadth of participants that FPA BE does.
+As a result, the FPA Annual Conference in total is still barely half the size it was 8 years ago.
+Nonetheless, its turnout seems to have stabilized in recent years around 1,500 to 2,000, which is actually quite a sizable event, and will still be larger than anything except a handful of major firms events (e.g., Schwab IMPACT or LPL FOCUS 2017) which don’t necessarily have the depth of financial planning or breadth of participants that FPA Annual does.

 For non-US advisors who have attended FPA BE in the past, and are looking for something new or different, consider alternative association events like NAPFA National, or some of the dedicated practice management events discussed earlier.

-Who Should Attend: Non-US-based financial advisors who want perspective on the financial planning industry and trends in the US, and are seeking the opportunity to network with leading US advisors and firms (many of whom are typically in attendance at FPA BE).
+Who Should Attend: Non-US-based financial advisors who want perspective on the financial planning industry and trends in the US, and are seeking the opportunity to network with leading US advisors and firms (many of whom are typically in attendance at FPA Annual).

 Details: October 2nd to 4th at the Nashville Convention Center in Nashville, TN

 Cost: $1,099 for FPA members ($1,299 for non-members), with a $200 advance discount and another $100 super early bird discount.
 Nerd’s Eye View readers get an additional $150 off the lowest available rate by calling the FPA Member Engagement Team directly at 1-800-322-4237 (press option 2) and using discount code KTCAC17 when registering on the FPA website.
 (Note: one discount code per person, if you have several!)